 4. Mostly gluten free isn’t enough.

 If you do have celiac but you don’t know that you do and you’ve been living “mostly” gluten free, consider that a “bite of cookie” here and there or cross contamination from shared cutting boards, toasters and utensils can be enough gluten to keep antibodies elevated.
 Elevated antibodies indicates inflammation of that small intestinal mucosal lining; thereby possibly compromising immune function.

 5. Celiac doesn’t occur overnight.

-Keep in mind, small intestinal damage as demonstrated by a positive blood test— reflects the latter evolution of celiac.
+Keep in mind, small intestinal damage as demonstrated by a positive blood test— reflects the later evolution of celiac.
 The damage may be occurring even without your awareness.
 How many people are we missing at earlier stages of celiac?

 6. You could be celiac negative at age thirty and then celiac positive at age forty.

 One negative celiac test does not make for a life long negative test.
 If you have the gene for celiac, you could test positive at another time because various life events may trigger the epigenetic influence of the gene, including pregnancy, antibiotic use, stress, “a GI bug or illness”.
 Plus, if you were tested more than ten years ago, the tests may not be as accurate as they are today.

 7. You don’t want to do a gluten challenge.